 We would be here all day if I just listed off all the great reasons to pick up a portable grill.

-From the benefits of smaller grills for storing on the apartment porch to road tripping with charcoal grilled dinners, the benefits are nearly endless when it comes to portable grills.
+From the benefits of smaller grills for storing on the apartment porch to tailgating with charcoal grilled dinners, the benefits are nearly endless when it comes to portable grills.

-Like most grills, the best portable grills come in two main flavors – charcoal or gas.
+Like most grills, the best tailgate grills come in two main flavors – charcoal or gas.
 Which one you choose is up to you.

 Either way, however, you’ll be able to show up to the party, campsite or tailgate ready to grill.
-In this article, we’re going to take a look at what makes or breaks the perfect portable grill.
+Let’s get to it!

-Quick Answer: The 10 Best Portable Gas & Charcoal Grills
+Quick Answer: The 10 Best Grills For Tailgating – 2021

 - Weber Liquid Propane Portable Grill